adrielepinto/ab_testing/README.md

 - The graph on the right shows that on day 25 the probability of page B being better than page A is approximately 97%.
 - The graph on the left shows that the risk associated with choosing page B, saying it is better than A is less than 0.01%.

+Given that, we can end the experiment by saying that page B with the red button, is better than page A with the blue button.